Mass Spectra and Decay of Mesons under Strong External Magnetic Field: Numerical Results

-Under the corresponding magnetic field in Fig. 7, the decay width increase sharply at $T_{Mott}$ when we add the magnetic field, which reflects the restoration trend of chiral symmetry broken.
-The similar results on the decay widths of $\sigma$ meson at fixed chemical potential $\mu=0$ can be found in the reference \cite{Costa:2004xw} to the study of the decay widths of neutral $\pi$ meson decaying into photons for different neutral mesons.
+Under the corresponding magnetic field in Fig.~\ref{fig7}, the decay width increases sharply at $T_{Mott}$ when we add the magnetic field, which reflects the restoration trend of chiral symmetry broken.
+Similar results on the decay widths of $\sigma$ meson at fixed chemical potential $\mu=0$ can be found in Ref.~\cite{Costa:2004xw} to the study of the decay widths of neutral $\pi$ meson decaying into photons for different neutral mesons.
 The increase of decay width is particularly pronounced when the magnetic field is very large.
-When we consider different chemical potential and fix the external magnetic field $eB = 5m _ {\pi} ^ {2}$ in Fig. 7, the change of $ \Gamma_{\sigma\rightarrow\pi_0\pi_0} $ looks very clear and the critical point decrease with the chemical potential .
+When we consider different chemical potential and fix the external magnetic field $eB = 5m _ {\pi} ^ {2}$ in Fig.~\ref{fig7}, the change of $ \Gamma_{\sigma\rightarrow\pi_0\pi_0} $ looks very clear and the critical point decreases with the chemical potential .

 In Ref.~\cite{Fayazbakhsh:2013cha}, they have considered weak decay constant of $\pi_{0}$ at finite temperature T, chemical potential $\mu$ and in the presence of a constant magnetic field B. In their work, they consider the decay constant of $\pi_{0}$ at $\mu=0$.
 While in our paper, we mainly calculate the decay constant of $\sigma$ with different chemical potential and magnetic field, that is the new point in our paper.
 We also calculate the mass spectra of mesons.